githubabcs/gh-abcs-developer/labs/lab03.md

-# 3 - Managing a branch protection rule
+# 3 - Repository Branch Protection Rules
 In this lab you will create a branch protection rule to enforce certain workflows for one or more branches
 > Duration: 5-10 minutes